 - may be made a number of years before the person intends to apply for admission;

 - may be appropriate if you are doubtful that you would be considered suitable for admission, on the basis of some aspect of your past conduct; and

-- may be particularly relevant if you are considering legal studies, or the continuation of legal studies while there is a risk that something in your past may ultimately prevent you from being admitted as a lawyer in the future.
+- may be particularly relevant for the continuation of legal studies while there is a risk that something in your past may ultimately prevent you from being admitted as a lawyer in the future.

-You should read the Guide for Early Assessment of Suitability in full before you start your application.
+You should read the Early Assessment of Suitability Guidelines in full before you start your application.